 If you are coming from Paris, the easiest way to get to Avignon is by high-speed TGV train.
 The train takes around 2h45min from Paris and has connections from other major cities across Europe.

+If you intend to drive, it takes around 6.5 hours from Paris (without stops).
+It is about 1 hour away from Nimes and 1h15 from Montpellier by car.
 The closest large airport is in Marseille, from where you can take a 35-minute train or one hour by car.

 How many days should you spend?